turingschool/career-development-curriculum/module_one/strengths_and_storytelling.md

 **Looking Ahead:**
 * Module Two: Dive more deeply into your *professional* story
 * Module Three: Tell your story through resumes, cover letters, and the Turing portfolio
-* Module Four: Tell your Turing story through end-of-module lightning talks; On graduation day, cohorts have the opportunity to share their reflections on their time here.
-Over and over again, students comment that they wish they had shared more of their stories sooner, that they wish they had spent more time understanding each other and what experiences brought each person here.
-Consider ways that you can share your stories, the things that you value, and what you are hoping for in the upcoming weeks.
+* Module Four: Tell your Turing story through an end-of-Turing presentation for a panel

+During the rest of your time here, consider ways that you can share your stories, the things that you value, and what you are hoping for in the upcoming weeks.
 The more connections you can make, the better you will be able to work together towards success.